 Building a traditionnal greenland kayak is an old dream.
-But what I have read on this topic and the discussion I had with people using it showed me that it was not an easy boat, in particular due to the small size of the coaming.
+However, all that I have read on this topic and the discussion I had with people using it showed me it was not an easy boat, in particular due to the small size of the coaming.
 The cape falkon work was then a great discovery.
 Thank you Brian and your team for what your are doing !!

 My goal on this construction is to use the wood produced as close as possible from the workspace.
 I have the chance to live in a region with a lot of forest, mainly spruce, ash and oak.
 It is also the occasion to discover a part of woodworking I don’t know: greenwood carpentery.

-The building started few months ago by the preparation of the workspace, the jigs and steambox.
+The building started in the beginning of 2020 by the preparation of the workspace, the jigs and steambox.

 On the top of the workspace is the 5 meters long spruce pieces of wood used for the 5/8″ thick cut list.